 2. The bill focuses on a goal for reading improvement and increased literacy attainment, so a broader look at reading assessments to elementary students beyond the fourth grade seems important.
-We suggest the language in Section 2 on page three, lines 34-38 be amended as follows:
+We suggest the language on page 3, lines 31-35 be amended as follows:

-"(3) be responsible for the attainment of the transformational goal to have 100% of the Kansas elementary teacher workforce achieve a micro-credential in the science of reading and structured literacy by 2030, leading to 50% or more of third through eighth graders achieving level 3 or above and at least 85% of Kansas fourth third through eighth graders achieving level 2 or above on the English language arts state assessment by 2033."
+"(3) be responsible for the attainment of the transformational goal to have 100% of the Kansas elementary teacher workforce achieve a micro-credential in the science of reading and structured literacy by 2030, leading to 85% of Kansas fourth third through eighth graders achieving level 2 or above on the English language arts state assessment by 2033."

 3. Section 4 on page five of the bill refers to actions to be taken by our universities.
-We therefore suggest line 30 on page five be amended as follows:
+We therefore suggest line 26 on page five be amended as follows:

 "...be used by each school district in teacher preparation programs in the state.
 Such assessment system shall..."

 This comprehensive approach to literacy education through partnerships in literacy training on the science of reading, the creation of literacy screening and assessment tools, and further evaluation and research will improve reading outcomes in Kansas.